docksal/docksal/docs/directory-structure.md

 # Directory structure

-All your Drude projects should be located **under current user's home folder**.
+All your Docksal projects should be located **under current user's home folder**.

-Drude recommends a directory structure where all your projects go into subfolders under the main `<projects>` folder.
+Docksal recommends a directory structure where all your projects go into subfolders under the main `<projects>` folder.
 The `<projects>` folder can be arbitrarily named.

 ```